 3. Reallocate real estate savings

-Organizations that have downsized offices, renegotiated leases, or transitioned to remote or hybrid work arrangements should consider reallocating their real estate budgets to support employee well-being, foster a positive workplace culture, and retain top talent.
-Aligning your strategies with changing work dynamics and employee priorities creates a more attractive and competitive work environment while effectively managing costs.
+Organizations that have downsized offices, renegotiated leases, or transitioned to remote or hybrid work arrangements should consider reallocating their real estate budgets toward supporting employee well-being.
+By aligning your strategies with changing work dynamics and employee priorities, you can create a more attractive and competitive work environment while effectively managing costs.

 4. Repurpose incentive dollars